ROOTS Week 2019. Photo by Eli Lakes (edits by Melisa Cardona).

 WHAT IS ARTISTIC ASSISTANCE?

-Artistic Assistance is a program of Alternate ROOTS that provides direct support to individual artists and cultural workers in the South to enhance their skills, create unique projects, and build community.
+Alternate ROOTS’ mission is to support southern artists and organizers working at the intersection of art, community, and activism.
+Artistic Assistance provides direct support to individual artists and cultural workers in the South to enhance their skills, create unique Professionals, and build community.

 Artistic Assistance Professional Development: $250-$2,500*